mikeallen-eco/fish23/README.md

 sbatch ../f01_illuminapairedend.X.sh
 ```
 10. Make a new directory within the main project directory called "aligned" and move the fastq files into subfolders within in by sequencing pool (e.g., folder X, Y, and Z).
-### Trim adapters and primers from reads
+### Trim off adapters and project codes
 11. Use nano to make a script in the main directory called f02_cutadapt.sh and paste the text below into it.
-This will trim primers and adapters from the sequences creating new files of trimmed sequences with the suffix *.ali.cut.fastq.
-It also runs prinseq.sh to remove sequences w/ > 21 N bases.
+This will trim adapters from the sequences creating new files of trimmed sequences with the suffix *.ali.cut.fastq.
+You will need to make sure you are using the right adapter & project code sequences.
+(Viewing the sequences in a text file and searching for the primers & their reverse complements can be helpful with understanding this.)
+The code below also runs prinseq.sh to remove sequences w/ > 21 N bases.
 Change the file path to the prinseq-lite.pl script before you run this.
-Run the script from within the directory your files are in.
+Note that there are other ways to do this too if that software doesn't work.
+Run this script from within the directory your files are in.
 ```
 #!/bin/bash